No matter what mountain you're tackling, it's always important to know your own limits, and, more importantly, the limits of the terrain.

 It's not that ducking fences is an epidemic that needs to be remedied, because it's not nearly that bad.
 But it never hurts to be aware.
 Even if you enter and exit these regions safely, you're still going to get penalized for doing so.
-You'll lose your day pass without a second thought, and your season pass will be suspended (two weeks for 1st offense) or revoked (2nd offense).
+You'll lose your day pass without a second thought, and your season pass will be suspended (two weeks for first offense) or revoked (second offense).
 You also run the risk of being charged for trespassing.
-Two people have been charged this season.

-"If you want to access more adventurous terrain, just find a ski patroller and ask him or her 'Where should I go to ski X terrain?'
+"If you want to access more adventurous terrain, just find a ski patroller and ask him or her, 'Where should I go to ski X terrain?'
 That's all you have to do.
 There's amazing in-bounds terrain at any resort in Western Canada, you just have to know where to look.
-There's no need to duck ropes because, whatever you're looking for, we can likely find it for you in-bounds."
+There's no need to duck ropes because, whatever you're looking for, we can likely find it for you in-bounds," said Charest.

 Always follow the fences, people.
 Sometimes what was safe yesterday has become part of the avalanche start line today.
 And if there's a track on the other side of the ropes, it doesn't mean it's safe.
 And as soon as you make a track out of bounds, it allows others to think it's safe.
 Ski patrollers like Charest work their tails off to ensure your safety.
 At least respect that, even if you don't respect your own welfare.

 Planning to head to Jasper or Banff?
 Check out our Trip Planner service - featuring a collection of businesses we recommend for your next visit.
 Read more

 Check out our weekly gear review, showcasing some of the coolest gear and gadgets for the winter adventurer.
 Read more